Pink offers to pay fines for Norwegian women's beach handball team after they refuse to wear bikini bottoms

 Tennis legend Billie Jean King also spoke out in support of the Norwegian team.
 On Twitter, King called out the "sexualization" of women athletes and pointed out that male handball players do not have to follow the same rules.

 "The Norwegian Women’s Beach Handball team is facing fines for wanting to wear shorts instead of bikini bottoms.
 The bottoms are not to cover 'more than 10cm on any sides.'
 The men’s team wears shorts," said King.
-"The sexualization of women athletes must stop."
+"The sexualization of women athletes must stop.

 While the Norwegian Handball Federation announced their support of the team, the European Handball Federation took a different position.
 According to a statement from the EHF on July 19, the disciplinary commission imposed a fine of 150 euros per player (around $175) on the squad due to their "improper clothing."